 Do ice baths help with sore muscles?

-The idea of taking an ice bath seems to make sense when you take into account the popularity of using ice packs when you experience swelling.
+The idea of taking an ice bath makes sense when you consider the popularity of using ice packs for swelling.
+However, while ice baths do reduce muscle soreness, they only reduce irritation by about 20%.

 Ice Bath Benefits